-$$G = R_n \times (T_s - 273.15) \times (0.0038 + 0.074 \ \alpha) \times (1 - 0.98 \times \ \text{NDVI}^4) \tag{5}$$ rain [10,13].
+$$G = R_n \times (T_s - 273.15) \times (0.0038 + 0.074 \alpha) \times (1 - 0.98 \times NDVI^4)$$ (5)

+The main feature of the METRIC and SEBAL model is the assumption of linearity between Ts and the near-surface air temperature difference [10,13-15].
+In fact, the METRIC model was developed on the back of the SEBAL model [10,13], emphasized to accurately predict energy balance fluxes, particularly in advective conditions and undulating terrain [10,13].
 The major difference between these two models lies in how anchor pixels (hot and cold pixel) are selected during H calculation.
 METRIC assumes a wet, well-irrigated crop surface with full cover as a cold pixel candidate, whereas a dry, bare agricultural field is its hot pixel candidate [10,13].
 On the other hand, local water bodies and dry, bare agricultural fields are cold and hot pixel candidates in SEBAL, respectively [10,13-15].
-NDVI, α , LAI, T_s, and land use map was taken into consideration while selecting the anchor pixels for both the model.
+NDVI, $\alpha$ , LAI, Ts, and land use map was taken into consideration while selecting the anchor pixels for both the model.
 In this study, a manual selection of hot and cold pixels was performed for both METRIC and SEBAL models.
 Both the anchor pixels were selected within a 20 km distance from the meteorological station.
-For METRIC, cold pixel candidates were selected from the well-irrigated densely vegetated area with the NDVI between 0.76 and 0.84, mid-season LAI higher than 3 or $4 \text{ m}^{-2} \text{ m}^{-2}$, surface albedo between 0.18 to 0.24, and comparatively lower T_s.
+For METRIC, cold pixel candidates were selected from the well-irrigated densely vegetated area with the NDVI between 0.76 and 0.84, mid-season LAI higher than 3 or 4 m-2 m-2, surface albedo between 0.18 to 0.24, and comparatively lower Ts.
 However, for SEBAL, cold pixel candidates were picked from the nearest water body to the meteorological station.
-The hot pixel candidate for both the models had an NDVI less than 0.2, surface albedo between 0.17 to 0.23, and comparatively higher T_s.
+The hot pixel candidate for both the models had an NDVI less than 0.2, surface albedo between 0.17 to 0.23, and comparatively higher Ts.
 Thus, hot pixels were the same for METRIC and SEBAL models in all the images considered in the study.
 A detailed description of how the selection of hot and cold pixels is performed is presented in our companion paper [25].
 For both METRIC and SEBAL, H is calculated as a function of aerodynamic observations such as wind speed at 2-m height (u2), vegetation type and roughness, and surface to air temperature differences $(T_s - T_a)$ as [13,14]: